Preparing Documents for Lodgment

 Avoid scanning coloured paper where possible.

-Division 2.2 of the Federal Circuit Court Rules apply to the filing of documents including electronic filing and Rule 2.05 (1A) provides that a document may not be filed electronically if it is over 100 pages long.
+Division 2.2 of the Federal Circuit and Family Court of Australia (Division 2) (General Federal Law) Rules apply to the filing of documents including electronic filing and Rule 2.05 (1A) provides that a document may not be filed electronically if it is over 100 pages long.